dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 Ask your instructor to approve your pull request so you can continue the laboratory.

-# Task 4: Create Job in Hanger
+# Task 4: Job in Hanger

 Now your files are available in the Github repository Glove can access them to run your process, so we can create the Job in Hanger.